eventespresso/event-espresso-core/README.md

 EE4 core
 ===================
 Note: for non stable versions.
-We currently use minor versioning numbers such as (4.1.125) for rapid development occuring.
+We currently use minor versioning numbers such as (4.1.{branch}.125) for rapid development occuring.
 On stable branches, minor versions represent minor releases i.e. (4.1.1.reg) that typically don't include new features.
-Releases including new features bump the secon number (i.e. 4.1.1 -> 4.2.0 ).
+Releases including new features bump the second number (i.e. 4.1.1 -> 4.2.0 ).
 The string appended to the end of the version represents what major branch the code is based off.
 In the list below we **do not** include minor version numbers.

 ***
-**Current Stable Version:** 4.1.reg
+**Current Stable Version:** 4.2.1.reg

 **Current Beta Version:** (no beta currently)

-**Current Alpha Version:** 4.2.alpha
+**Current Alpha Version:** 4.3.0.alpha.xxx

-**Current Development Version:** 4.3.dev
+**Current Development Version:** 4.4.0.dev.xxx
 ***

 This is the Core for Event Espresso 4.
 This README.md file is targeted for display with our Github repo.
 For detailed information via traditional readme, see the readme.txt file.